mg3428a/datajournalism-fall2026/README.md

 # COMM 260, fall 2026 American University

-Sean McMinn
+Megan Greaves

-*I hope to learn how to intergrate data more effectively
+*I hope to learn how to intergrate data more effectively.*